LassoSoft/LassoGuide/lasso_guide_source/api/ljapi-overview.rst

    // => 92

-Java Object Member Method Walk Through
+Java Object Member Method Walk-Through
 --------------------------------------

 Once again, all the communication is done using the `java_jvm_getenv` method,